mageirakos/kobe-bryant-shot-selection/README.md

 -Feature Selection
 -Model Evaluation using KFold cross-validation
 -Exploratory Data Analysis answering the questions:
-    1)What is Kobe's FG% and how many shots did he take?
+    1) What is Kobe's FG% and how many shots did he take?
-    2)Can we plot Kobe's shot attempts and accuracy as the game progresses?
+    2) Can we plot Kobe's shot attempts and accuracy as the game progresses?
-    3)Can we visualize based on location if distance from the basket, court zone, shot type etc. makes a difference in shot accuracy?
+    3) Can we visualize based on location if distance from the basket, court zone, shot type etc. makes a difference in shot accuracy?
-    4)Can we plot out Kobe's accuracy based on the different features in our dataset?
+    4) Can we plot out Kobe's accuracy based on the different features in our dataset?
 -Trained my first models and evaluated them( Logistic Regression, KNN Classifier, Decision Trees, Random Forests )

 ## To be done